-Delivering clear research leadership on the roadmap to net zero emissions
+Delivering research leadership on the transition to net zero emissions

-Discover how we’re making an impact by exploring some of our net zero research projects.
+Discover how we’re already making an impact by exploring some of our net zero research projects.

 The global hydrogen market is set to almost triple in value to US$300 billion in 2027, however the market is shifting to green hydrogen production.
 Since 2017, our researchers have partnered with Perth-based Hazer to commercialise the breakthrough green hydrogen research – the ‘Hazer Process’ – to the global market.
 The commercialisation of the Hazer Process will give Australia’s clean energy industry a clear competitive advantage and offer valuable alternatives to the export of raw primary commodities.
 On a global scale it has the potential to lower the costs and increase the availability of clean energy supply worldwide.

 Ammonia is one of the world’s most important chemicals that supports global food supply.
 It is used primarily in the production of fertiliser, enabling better agricultural productivity.
 However, the production of ammonia is very energy intensive, contributing 1.4% of total global CO2 emissions.